samplchallenges/SAMPL-containers/tutorials/README.md

    # set the path
    ```
 7. Save the changes to Dockerfile and exit
-8. Build your container into a docker image to ensure there are no build issues, so far.
+8. Build your container into a Docker image to ensure there are no build issues, so far.
    * command: `docker build -t adv-tutorial-base-test .`
 9. If your build from the previous step (step 8) completed without issue, please move on to the next step, otherwise some troubleshooting of the previous steps may be necessary.
 A successful build looks something like the code block below.
    ```